rocqetry/rocqet/compiler/src/HACKING.md

 ### Backward Lists
-We use `bwd` ("Backward Lists") for contexts becuase they preserve the order textual order.
+We use `bwd` ("Backward Lists") for contexts becuase they preserve the textual order.
 Backward lists are usually used in the implementation of proof assistants.
 It makes operation on contexts intuitive.